juanfuc/image-catalogue/README.md

-A simple app to display the images of my thesis collection taking into account different categories.
+A simple app to display the collection of images of my thesis taking into account different categories.
 It is part of a first effort to refine the metadata of the images to later make more complex visualizations.